-- a.
-Send a list of no-show students daily from September 7 through September 28, 2022 to Ms. Frazier's (Attendance Interventionist) attention. - b.
-Record class student attendance in Genesis within the first 20 minutes of every block. - c.
+a.
+Send a list of no-show students daily from September 6 through September 27, 2024 to Ms. Frazier's (Attendance Interventionist) attention.

+- b.
+Record class student attendance in Genesis within the first 20 minutes of every period. - c.
 Fill out an Attendance Referral Form for students with excessive unexcused absences, tardiness, or suspicions that the student may live out of the district.
 Attendance Referral Forms are to be provided to Ms. Frazier, ext.
-5038 or Mrs. McNeill, ext.
-5081 (Attendance Administrative Assistant) in Room 102. - d.
+41714 or Mrs. McNeill ext.
+41702 (Attendance Administrative Assistant) in Room 102. - d.
 If a student is absent three or more consecutive days, make a referral to the Attendance Officer. - e.
 Encourage good attendance from the first day of school.
 Have a class incentive.
 Call parents and keep a log of your contact with them.
 Teachers are always the first line of contact with parents.
 It only becomes an attendance office task when teachers have documented proof of exhausting all efforts to reach parents.